-Other Specified Feeding and Eating Disorders (OSFED)
+Other Specified Feeding and Eating Disorders

-This category applies to presentations in which symptoms characteristic of a feeding and eating disorder that cause clinically significant distress or impairment in social, occupational, or other important areas of functioning predominate but do not meet the full criteria for any of the disorders in the feeding and eating disorders diagnostic class.
-The other specified feeding or eating disorder category is used in situations in which the clinician chooses to communicate the specific reason that the presentation does not meet the criteria for any specific feeding and eating disorder.
-This is done by recording "other specified feeding or eating disorder" followed by the specific reason (e.g., "bulimia nervosa of low frequency").
+This category applies to presentations in which symptoms typical of a feeding and eating disorder that cause clinically significant distress or impairment in social, occupational, or other important areas of functioning predominate, but do not meet the full criteria for any of the disorders in the feeding and eating disorders diagnostic class.
+The Other Specified Feeding and Eating Disorder category is used in situations in which the clinician chooses to communicate the specific reason that the presentation does not meet the criteria for any specific feeding and eating disorder.
+This is done by recording "other specified feeding or eating disorder" followed by the specific reason (e.g., "Bulimia Nervosa of low frequency").